A positive, encouraging approach to math

 I consider myself a standardized test expert.
 I have been tutoring students for standardized tests since 1994.
 This includes the ACT test, the Minnesota Basic Standards test, the ITBS test, The MCA test and the TEAS test.
-I recently worked for a company called Lidget Green, an international standardized test item writing company .
+I have also worked for a company called Lidget Green, an international standardized test item writing company .
 This included writing standardized test questions and creating rationals for each multiple choice option.
 As a result of working at Lidget Green, I am able to use my knowledge as a tool to enhance my student's scores.
 I teach test taking strategies, use long-developed mnemonic devices, build confidence and reduce test anxiety.

 For those who have not taken the ACT before, this data comes from an initial diagnostic practice test (always a previously administered ACT exam) and the actual test (taken after training).
 As many of these students are satisfied with their first actual ACT score (taken after training), I use the diagnostic test as a base.